2022 Supported Employment Leadership Series

 Location, Cost & Registration Deadlines

 Please refer to “Events Schedule” below for the maximum number of people attending and registration deadlines for individual events.
-(Please download, complete, save and submit registration file above to email@example.com, or use mailing instructions on the form.)
+(Please download, complete, save and submit the registration file above to firstname.lastname@example.org, or use mailing instructions on the form.)

 Hope Leet Dittmeier has devoted the last 35 years in a variety of roles, personally and professionally, investigating the question, “What would it take for people to enjoy ordinary lives in lieu of life in segregation?”
 Over the years she has developed programs specific to the needs of people thought of as challenging.
 Hope was the founder and executive director of Realizations, a service provider specializing in individualized and self-directed supports.
 During the last six years she has spent much of her time as a trainer and consultant in Ireland.
 Hope is currently Executive Director at the Mattingly Edge.
 She holds a Master’s degree in Rehabilitation Counseling from the University of Kentucky.